This post may contain affiliate links. Please read our privacy policy.

 - Alcohol of choice (vodka, bourbon, rum, or brandy)

-As you probably noted, you can make as much or as little vanilla extract as you want, simply by increasing the amount of beans and alcohol.
+You can make as much or as little vanilla extract as you want, simply by increasing the amount of beans and alcohol.

 For example, if you want to make 1 cup of extract, you would need 1 ounce (by weight) of beans and 1 cup (8 ounces) of alcohol.